jdtornow/tally/README.md

 # Tally

+_NOTE: This gem is a work in process.
+Use at your own risk!_

 Tally is a simple Rails engine for capturing counts of various activities around an app.
 These counts are quickly captured in Redis then are archived periodically within the app's default relational database.

 ## Installation